tatianamg/repo_example/README.md

 # Raccoon Web

-This site will show information about rodants.
+This site will show information about rodents.

 ## Getting Started